Ira-Project/lastword/__Archive/Techstars Application/Main App.md

 4. What problem are you looking to solve?

+Based on our teaching experience, we found it difficult to accurately gauge the understanding of every student for STEM concepts.
+Traditional assignments promoted regurgitation of procedures and didn't identify gaps in understanding.
+We realized that asking a learner to explain a concept back to us was quite revealing.
+However, this was a lengthy process and not well-standardized.
+What if there was a product that enabled each student to teach and gave teachers the feedback from these sessions?

 5. What is your company going to make to solve this problem?